 As you recall from Lesson 1 (What is HTML?), adding a paragraph in HTML is as simple as wrapping text in <p> and </p> tags.
 Adding an image, however, is a little more complicated.

-Before we continue, I encourage you to follow along by copying and pasting today’s code into your own XHTML document (or the page we created in Lesson 2: How To Create and Save Your First XHTML File by Hand).
+Before we continue, I encourage you to follow along by copying and pasting today’s code into your own HTML document (or the page we created in Lesson 2: How To Create and Save Your First HTML File by Hand).
 This will allow you to edit the text, and refresh the file in your web browser as we make edits.
 This will greatly enhance your learning ability.